aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 The illustration above shows the AVD collection as a box with a red background on the right-hand side.

-When designing an EVPN/VXLAN L3LS fabric, you don't need to spend hours reading through the [Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides).
+When designing an EVPN/VXLAN L3LS fabric, you do not need to spend hours reading through the [Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides).
 Instead, the AVD collection will implement those rules and guidelines.

 AVD is an opinionated collection, meaning field experiences and best practices from actual deployments at Arista customers are included.
 With AVD, users get up and running quickly without inventing every part of the network configuration from scratch.
 This means the user must provide only the most basic information to get a new fabric up and running.